 Stateful languages.
-Stateful NetKAT [19], developed concurrently with SNAP, is a stateful language for "event-driven" network programming, which guarantees consistent update when transitioning between configurations in response to events.
+Stateful NetKAT [18], developed concurrently with SNAP, is a stateful language for "event-driven" network programming, which guarantees consistent update when transitioning between configurations in response to events.
 SNAP source language is richer and exponentially more compact than stateful NetKAT as it contains multiple arrays (as opposed to one) that can be indexed and updated by contents of packet headers (as opposed to constant integers only).
 Moreover, they place multiple copies of state at the edge, proactively generate rules for all configurations, and optimize for rule space, while we distribute state and optimize for congestion.
-Kinetic [18] provides a per-flow state machine abstraction, and NetEgg [43] synthesizes stateful program from user's examples.
+Kinetic [17] provides a perflow state machine abstraction, and NetEgg [45] synthesizes stateful programs from user's examples.
 However, they both keep the state at the controller.

 Compositional languages.
-NetCore [20], and the family of languages evolved around it [2, 10, 29], have primitives for tests and modifications on packet fields as well as composition operators to combine programs.
-SNAP builds on these languages by adding primitives for stateful programming $(\S3)$ .
-To capture the joint intent of two policies, sometimes the programmer needs to decompose them into their constituent pieces, and then reassemble them using ; and +.
-PGA [25] allows programmers to specify access control and service chain policies using graphs as the basic building block, and tackles this challenge by defining a new type of composition.
+NetCore [19], and other similar languages [20, 10, 2], have primitives for tests and modifications on packet fields as well as composition operators to combine programs.
+SNAP builds on these languages by adding primitives for stateful programming (§3).
+To capture the joint intent of two policies, sometimes the programmer needs to decompose them into their constituent pieces, and then reassemble them using; and +.
+PGA [26] allows programmers to specify access control and service chain policies using graphs as the basic building block, and tackles this challenge by defining a new type of composition.
 However, PGA does not have linguistic primitives for stateful programming, such as those that read and write the contents of global arrays.
-Thus, we view SNAP and PGA as complementary research projects, with each treating different aspects of language design space.
+Thus, we view SNAP and PGA as complementary research projects, with each treating different aspects of the language design space.

 Stateful switch-level mechanisms.
-FAST [21] and Open-State [4] propose flow-level state machines as a primitive for a single switch.
-SNAP offers a network-wide OBS programming model, with a compiler to distribute the programs across the network.
-Thus, although SNAP is exponentially more compact than a state machine in cases where the state stores contents of packet header, both FAST and OpenState can be used as a target for a subset of SNAP's programs.

-Optimizing placement and routing.
-Several projects have explored optimizing placement of middleboxes and/or routing traffic through them.
+FAST [21] and OpenState [4] propose flow-level state machines as a primitive for a single switch.
+SNAP offers a networkwide OBS programming model, with a compiler to distribute the programs across the network.
+Thus, although SNAP is exponentially more compact than a state machine in cases where state is indexed by contents of packet header fields, both FAST and OpenState can be used as a target for a subset of SNAP programs.
+Optimizing placement and routing. projects have explored optimizing placement of middleboxes and/or routing traffic through them.
 These projects and SNAP share the mathematical problem of placement and routing on a graph.
-Merlin programs specify service chains as well as optimization objectives [37], and the compiler uses an MILP to choose paths for traffic with respect to specification.
+Merlin programs specify service chains as well as optimization objectives [39], and the compiler uses an MILP to choose paths for traffic with respect to specification.
 However, it does not decide the placement of service boxes itself.
-Rather, it chooses the paths to pass the existing instances of the services in the physical network.
-Stratos [11] explores middlebox placement and distributing flows amongst them to minimize inter-rack traffic, and Slick [3] breaks middleboxes into fine-grained elements and distributes them across the network while minimizing congestion.
+Rather, it chooses the paths to pass through the existing instances of the services in the physical network.
+Stratos [11] explores middlebox placement and distributing flows amongst them to minimize interrack traffic, and Slick [3] breaks middleboxes into finegrained elements and distributes them across the network while minimizing congestion.
 However, they both have a separate algorithm for placement.
 In Stratos, placement results is used in an ILP to decide distribution of flows.
 Slick uses a virtual topology on the placed elements with heuristic link weights, and finds shortest paths between traffic endpoints.